Will this be your year of greater business vision?

 Unlike KPIs, OKR theory is all about ‘measuring what matters’ (this was the title of the book first popularizing OKR by John Doerr in 2018).
 In this goal-setting system, it’s objectives that define what employees need to achieve.
 Key results are simply how these top-priority goals will be attained with specific, measurable actions within a set time frame.
 In such a system, everyone's goals, from the new joiner to the CEO, are transparent, and are available to see by all.

 OKRs are literally transforming how businesses – including the likes of Google – now operate because they focus effort and foster coordination.
 Best of all, they also keep employees on track.
 And they link objectives across silos to unify and strengthen the entire company.
 They empower managers too, and along the way, OKRs enhance workplace satisfaction and boost retention.

 It goes without saying that an OKR-reliant culture requires the right level of IT and software support to automate progress towards goals, and flag up under-performance early.
 But once in place, reaching objectives and giving an outstanding performance quickly becomes part of the everyday narrative of working.
 Now isn’t that what you’d rather have as your greatest gift this year?

-To see how Appogee Goals could give you 2020 vision this year, try us free for 14 days!
+To see how Appogee HR's Advanced Performance Management and Goals modules could give you 2020 vision this year, try us free for 14 days!